You are viewing a story from harrypotterfanfiction.com

 I shut up when a giggling group rushes past us toward the fortune-telling booth, nicking the edge of the cloak.
 My words stall.
 Death by fangirl—a worse fate than Barmy.
 When I glance up at Albus, he doesn't seem the least bit perturbed.
 How can he, with all his paranoia, trust something so flimsy?

 "Children in Africa don't ask to be starving.
 Suck it up.
 Everyone is born into problems."

 "Yeah?
 What's yours?"
-He glances down at me for the first time in awhile, eyes fixated with an odd fascination.
+He glances down at me for the first time in awhile, eyes fixated.

 "I'm an exception, of course."